Dynamic Feedback Linearization of Control Systems with Symmetry: Introduction

 \section{Introduction}

-One of the most interesting questions in geometric control theory is how to determine whether a given control system is dynamic feedback linearizable, and if so how to construct such a linearization.
+A very interesting question in geometric control theory is how to determine whether a given control system is dynamic feedback linearizable, and if so how to construct such a linearization.
 The notion of dynamic feedback linearization is closely related to the notion of {\it explicit integrability}.
 A smooth control system

 is said to be {\it explicitly integrable} if the set of all its generic, time-parametrized, smooth trajectories can be locally expressed in the form